 COMMON MISTAKES YOU SHOULD AVOID

 The most common mistake is using excessive momentum.

 When the weight starts to get heavy, it is inevitable to use a little momentum.
 With that said it’s really easy to get carried away.

 If your back is excessively rotating, or you need a lot of momentum to initiate the movement, then the weight is too heavy.

-You can avoid this by forcing yourself to pause at the top of the repetition for a 1 count.
+Use a lighter weight and force yourself to pause at the top of the repetition for a 1 count.